***Contains spoilers for seasons one and two

 When I get punched in the stomach by one of my less charitable parts, it does physically hurt.
 I work hard to keep it hidden from everyone else, but sometimes I can’t help but involuntarily flinch or cry out.

-I’ve never been pushed off a railing, but I’ve been pushed down stairs, shoved into traffic, and forced to scrape the skin off my legs.
+I’ve never been pushed off of a railing, but I’ve been pushed down stairs, shoved into traffic, and forced to scrape the skin off my legs.

 2. Yes, sleep can be elusive when you’re just one renter of many in a mental time-share.